Skip to main content

 Overview

-AgentHost is purpose-built cloud infrastructure for AI agents, not repurposed web hosting with an AI label slapped on.
-That distinction matters because agents have fundamentally different needs than web apps: they need persistent memory across sessions, isolated execution environments, and scaling based on agent activity patterns rather than HTTP traffic.
+Unlike repurposed web hosting with an AI label, AgentHost addresses the fundamentally different infrastructure needs of AI agents: persistent memory across sessions, isolated execution environments, and scaling based on agent activity patterns rather than HTTP traffic.

 What Makes Agent Hosting Different